aynuod/SonarPipelineDemo/README.md

-# Spring Boot Project with SonarQube Analysis in Jenkins Pipeline
+# Spring Boot Project with SonarQube Analysis in Jenkins